-This report presents the Annual Governance Statement (AGS) for 2020/21 for consideration by the audit committee prior to sign off by the chief executive and leader of the council.
+This report presents the Annual Governance Statement (AGS) for 2020/21 for consideration by the audit committee prior to sign off by the leader of the council and the chief executive.
+The Committee is asked to consider if the AGS is consistent with their own perspective on internal control within the council, plus the governance issues and actions.